Andezion/ActixRESTServer/README.md

 ---

 ## Demonstration
-I will now try to show you some of the functionality at the moment
+I will now try to show you some of the functionality at the moment!

+For example, we can generate a token by entering our email address and password!
 ![ActixRESTServer](./photo/photo1.png)

 ![ActixRESTServer](./photo/photo2.png)
 ![ActixRESTServer](./photo/photo3.png)
 ![ActixRESTServer](./photo/photo4.png)